mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 |basic| |FA| Basic Statistics
 -------------------------------------------------------------------------------

-Now get the basic statistics for this layer by using the :menuselection:`Vector --> Analysis Tools --> Basic statistics` tool.
-Use the :guilabel:`random_samples` layer as the source and click :guilabel:`OK`.
+Now get the basic statistics for this layer.

+* Click on the :menuselection:`Vector --> Analysis Tools --> Basic statistics`
+  menu entry.
+* In the dialog that appears, specify the :guilabel:`random_samples` layer as the source.
+* Click :guilabel:`OK`.
 You'll get results like this:

 .. image:: ../_static/vector_analysis/062.png
    :align: center

-You can copy these results to a spreadsheet.
-The tool's output uses a colon (:kbd:`:`) delimiter.
+.. note:: You can copy and paste the results into a spreadsheet.
+The data uses a (colon :kbd:`:`) separator.

 .. image:: ../_static/vector_analysis/065.png
    :align: center

-Close the plugin dialog when done.
+* Close the plugin dialog when done.

 |basic| |FA| Compute a Distance Matrix
 -------------------------------------------------------------------------------

-Create a new point layer in the same projection as the other datasets (:kbd:`WGS 84 / UTM 33S`).
-Enter edit mode and digitize three point somewhere among the other points.
+* Create a new point layer in the same projection as the other datasets (:kbd:`WGS 84 / UTM 33S`).
+* Enter edit mode and digitize three point somewhere among the other points.

-Alternatively, use the same random point generation method as before, but specify only three points.
+* Alternatively, use the same random point generation method as before, but specify only three points.

-Save your new layer as :kbd:`distance_points.shp`.
+* Save your new layer as :kbd:`distance_points.shp`.

 In order to compare layers using statistical tools, a layer needs to have a unique ID field.
+Let's create one for your :guilabel:`random_samples` layer.

+* Open the attribute table for this layer.
+* Enter edit mode.
-Create one for your :guilabel:`random_samples` layer.
-Open the attribute table for this layer, enter edit mode, and open the raster calculator.
-Create a new field called :kbd:`id`, with an integer field type and a width of :kbd:`3`.
-Look in the :guilabel:`Function list` under the category :guilabel:`Record`, and double-click on the item :guilabel:`$id`, so that it appears in the :guilabel:`Expression` field below.
-Click :guilabel:`OK` to generate a unique ID for this layer.
+* Open the raster calculator.
+* Create a new field called :kbd:`id`, with an integer field type and a width of :kbd:`3`.
+* Look in the :guilabel:`Function list` under the category :guilabel:`Record`, and double-click on the item :guilabel:`$id`, so that it appears in the :guilabel:`Expression` field below.
+* Click :guilabel:`OK` to generate a unique ID for this layer.

-To generate a distance matrix using these points, open the tool :menuselection:`Vector --> Analysis Tools --> Distance matrix`.
-Select the :guilabel:`distance_points` layer as the input layer, and the :guilabel:`random_samples` layer as the target layer.
-Set it up like this:
+To generate a distance matrix using these points:

+* Open the tool :menuselection:`Vector --> Analysis Tools --> Distance matrix`.
+* Select the :guilabel:`distance_points` layer as the input layer, and the :guilabel:`random_samples` layer as the target layer.
+* Set it up like this:

 .. image:: ../_static/spatial_statistics/005.png
    :align: center

-Click :guilabel:`OK` to generate the distance matrix.
-Open it in a spreadsheet program to see the results.
+* Click :guilabel:`OK` to generate the distance matrix.
+* Open it in a spreadsheet program to see the results.
 Here is an example:

 .. image:: ../_static/spatial_statistics/006.png
    :align: center